The Internet is Serious Business!

 He Ain't a Hottie, He's My Brother, was pretty typical of the show.
 At the very end, in a wildly creative twist, all the events of the episode turn out to be Miley's dream.
 But what was interesting for me back then were two things: firstly, Hannah Montana's wardrobe had changed and the wig had gotten shorter; and, secondly, the opening sequence had been completely re-done, with entirely new graphics and using a new version of

 The Best of Both Worlds.
-Out of all the TV shows that I watched or had watched back then, Hannah Montana was, I think, the first one to completely change its opening sequence (rather than, for example, just changing a few of the clips from the show but leaving everything else the same); this was not surprising, considering just how huge it was by that point.
+Out of all the TV shows that I watched or had watched back then, Hannah Montana was, I think, the first one to completely change its opening sequence (rather than, for example, merely changing a few of the clips from the show but leaving everything else the same); this was not surprising, considering how huge the franchise had become by that point.
 They certainly managed to make the new opening sequence grander than the old one.

 This was a pretty exciting event for me, and one which I remember quite fondly.